BudjakovDmitry/tech/linux/terminal/commands/grep.md

 ### -w

-Match only if the pattern matches whole words;
+Match only if the pattern matches whole words rather than fragments located inside of the words.